-FPA Charges on Pakistan Electricity Bill Explained
+FPA Charges on Pakistan Electricity Bill Explained (2026)

 Every month, millions of Pakistanis see an FPA line on their electricity bill and have no idea what it means.
 Sometimes it adds hundreds of rupees.
 Occasionally it reduces the bill.
 This guide explains exactly what FPA is, how NEPRA calculates it, what the current rate is, and what you can do about it.
+By the end, you'll understand one of the most confusing — and most complained-about — charges on your monthly electricity bill.

 What Does FPA Stand For?